goodmania/VOceanEngine/README.md

 # DEMO

-You can generate an ocean like the one in the image.
+You can generate oceans like the following image.

 ![FFTOcean](https://user-images.githubusercontent.com/63941325/147940555-e55b60e1-26a8-4b9b-aa76-d399b58bde6e.gif)